 About Juliet Venter

 I grew up in the UK, spent far too much time on Greek, Latin and reading fat Victorian novels and started out with a degree in English Literature from St John's College Cambridge.
 In succeeding years I have lived and worked in many different parts of England, Scotland, France and South Africa.
-I currently live in Hertfordshire in the world's first Garden City, but in July 2017 I moved to the stunning lakes and mountains of southern Austria looking for adventure in a new culture and language.
+I have spent many years in Hertfordshire in the world's first Garden City, but in July 2017 I moved to the stunning lakes and mountains of southern Austria looking for adventure in a new culture and language.

 These days small-scale work is my speciality.
 I rarely work above A3 size and as I gather skill and hone fine motor co-ordination I find myself able to produce miniature pieces.
 In part this is my way of turning limitations to advantage, as I have very modest studio space and am sufficiently myopic to see in glorious magnification an inch from my nose.
 It also means I can serve the art lover who perhaps does not have vast empty wall space to accommodate a contemporary canvas, but appreciates small and intimate pieces which reward close inspection.